suffolklibraries/lgc/content/collections/events/the-suffolk-holiday-activity-programme.md

     content:
       -
         type: text
-        text: 'The Summer Holiday activities at the National Horse Racing Museum, have been designed to allow children to learn more about horseracing and the history of the noble sport; to find out more about some of the science behind the breeding of thoroughbred racehorses, and the importance of physical activity.
+        text: 'The Summer Holiday activities at the National Horse Racing Museum have been designed to allow children to learn more about horseracing and the history of the noble sport; to find out more about some of the science behind the breeding of thoroughbred racehorses, and the importance of physical activity.
 There will also be games and lots of activities to keep younger minds engaged.'
   -
     type: paragraph
     content: